 If you want accidental damage for garden structures, you may have to pay a bit extra for this type of cover.

-.
+Contents insuranceCheck that the contents of your garden are covered by your contents insurance.
 You'll want to include the items you keep in your shed or garage as well.
 Things like:

 - Gardening tools, including power tools

 Depending on the type of insurance you have, you might find you only have cover for outdoor items if they are locked away overnight or when you're away from the home.
 Others will provide cover for pots and furniture that can't be locked away, but may stipulate that bicycles and gardening tools need to be securely stored to be insured.